Why Multi-Source Data Beats Zillow Alone

 Zillow and Redfin both have financial incentives tied to real estate transactions.
 Zillow's iBuying operations and agent referral business create potential conflicts of interest.
 Redfin is a licensed brokerage.

 realestatevis doesn't buy or sell homes.
 We don't take referral fees.
-We have no incentive to make any market look better or worse than it is.
-We surface the data as it comes from the source.
+We have no incentive to shape how any market looks.
+You see the data as it comes from each source — and you draw your own conclusions.

 Bottom line

 For casual browsing, Zillow is excellent.
-For serious market research, investment analysis, or professional client work, you need more than one perspective.
-That's exactly what realestatevis provides — all five data sources, in one place, with no agenda.
+For serious market research, investment analysis, or professional client work, you need to see more than one perspective. realestatevis shows you all five — side by side, at every geographic level.